 NSMMS Co-Locates with CRASTE

-NSMMS will be co-located with the Commercial & Government Responsive Access to Space Exchange (CRASTE) in 2014.
-These conferences continue their outstanding legacy in bringing together technologists, users, and decision makers from across the nation to discuss key technology issues related to space, missile, and hypersonic systems and a variety of ground-breaking commercial space topics necessary for our Country’s defense and research and development pursuits.
+NSMMS will be co-located with the Commercial and Government Responsive Access to Space Exchange (CRASTE) in 2014.
+These symposia continue their outstanding legacy in bringing together technologists, users, and decision makers from across the nation to discuss key technology issues related to space, missile, and hypersonic systems and a variety of ground-breaking commercial space topics necessary for our Country’s defense and research and development pursuits.
 What this means for you-- you can attend two events with one trip, experience an expanded exhibit show and poster session, have more people to network and exchange ideas with, and have even more technical talks to participate in.
-For more information on CRASTE, visit www.usasymposium.com/craste.
+For more information ons CRASTE, visit www.usasymposium.com/craste.